-Zenith Bank maintains an effective communication with its shareholders, which enables them understand our business, financial condition and operating performance and trends.
-Apart from our annual report and accounts, proxy statements and formal shareholders' meetings, we maintain a rich website (with suggestion boxes) that provide information on a wide range of issues for all stakeholders.
+Zenith Bank maintains an effective communication with its shareholders, which enables them understand our business, financial condition, operating performance and trends.
+Apart from the Bank's annual report and accounts, proxy statements and formal shareholders' meetings, the Bank maintains a rich website (with suggestion boxes) that provide information on a wide range of issues for all stakeholders.

-Also, a quarterly publication of the Bank and Group performance is made in line with the disclosure requirements of the Nigerian Stock Exchange.
+Also, a quarterly publication of the Bank and Group performance is produced in line with the disclosure requirements of the Nigerian Stock Exchange.